 The museum features:

-• Engaging displays that change regularly.
+• Moreover, engaging displays that change regularly.

-Admission prices are quite reasonable:
+Furthermore, admission prices are quite reasonable:

 • General Admission: $12